 According to the journal Pediatrics, long term risks to children and young adults from energy drinks include organ damage, seizures, and respiratory disorders among many others.
 (2)

-Healthy Energy Drinks Should Hydrate
+Healthy Beverages Should Hydrate

 The problem of chronic dehydration from energy drink consumption can have severe consequences for children that play sports.

-Being well hydrated is crucial to avoid activity related injuries according to Dr. Shala E. Davis, professor of exercise science at East Stroudsburg University.
+Being well-hydrated is crucial to avoid activity-related injuries according to Dr. Shala E. Davis, professor of exercise science at East Stroudsburg University.
 Adequate hydration is very difficult to achieve when consuming caffeinated energy drinks prior to competition.

 Dr. Davis goes on to say that “kids who grow quickly and don’t match that growth with good nutrition are at a greater risk for stress fractures and other injuries.”
 (3)